 At Glebe, we have the only Special Resource provision (SRP) for deaf primary school aged pupils in LBH.
-We have 11 places within our SRP but we are currently oversubscribed with a total of 12 pupils accessing the provision, all of whom have Education, Health and Care Plans (EHCP) as result of being moderately to profoundly deaf.
+We have 11 places within our SRP.
 We are an oral / aural provision.
 We have 1 especially sound treated teaching room and 2 other teaching rooms; all classrooms at Glebe have the benefit of soundfield systems.
 The SRP is staffed by 1 qualified Teachers of the Deaf and experienced LSAs.
 The pupils are all members of a mainstream class and all have access to radio aids.
 The aim of the SRP is to support the deaf pupils with their learning, enabling them to have access to the National Curriculum and become independent learners who achieve their potential.
 This might be achieved by supporting the pupils in class or teaching them one to one or in a small group.